tizu69/switchbud/README.md

 these docs are WIP! here's some misc stuff:

+## My ports are conflicting

+As of right now, SwitchBud can't manage ports for you.
+The best solution would be to assign each server a unique port number manually, then putting that into the pack description.
+This works suprisingly well.

 ## Config / Resource Slots

 A resource slot is an arbitrary unit.
 You can use any value there, although I usually use the